pouriya/restcommander/DOCUMENTATION.md

 * Web dashboard:
     * Configurable Title, banner text, and footer.
     * Extensible: You can serve your own frontend codes or replace RestCommander files.
+* Reports: A generic reporting system for your scripts.
+You can search in reports from REST-API or simply from web dashboard.
 * Dynamic configuration reload.
 So you can change anything (even port number) without restarting service.
 * Single executable for macOS, Windows, and GNU/Linux.